 Recent statistics reveal that 30 percent of drivers in fatal crashes had one or more drugs in their systems.
 A study of active drivers showed more tested positive for drugs that may impair driving (14 percent) than did for alcohol (7.3 percent).
 Of the drugs, marijuana was most prevalent, at 7.4 percent, slightly more than alcohol.
 Everyone should be mindful that if you’re taking medication – whether prescription or over-the-counter – drinking even small amounts of alcohol can greatly intensify the impairment affects.

 Law Enforcement emphasizes the preventable nature of drunk driving reminding everyone that all it takes is a little planning ahead.
 Designate a sober driver or call a cab.
-But whatever you do, don’t drink and drive.
+Depending on which country you are in, the punishments for drink driving can be extreme and they’re not worth risking your freedom for.
+For example, if you get caught drink driving in the UAE, consequences may include a hefty fine, jail sentence and disqualified license.
+So, it’s better for everyone if you just nominate a designated driver in UAE or hire a chauffeur service to ferry you around.
+But whatever you choose, don’t drink and drive.
 The California Office of Traffic Safety DDVIP (Designated Driver VIP) mobile app is now available for free download on iOS and Android devices.
 Launched last year, the new DDVIP app offers enhanced features, allowing users to “Map a Spot” with their current location to find DDVIP partnering establishments in their area or a “List of Spots” to search all participating bars and restaurants throughout California.
 Users will be offered free incentives at each bar to celebrate their life saving role.
 They can stay up-to-date with the latest from DDVIP and see what other users are saying via its social tab.
 Also through the app, for those who want to imbibe but also make it a point to plan ahead, users can easily order a sober ride from Uber, Lyft or Curb – all from one screen.

 Ventura PD reminds everyone to follow these simple tips to stay safe: